abconway/bluecanary/README.md

 ## Installation

-Blue Canary supports Python 3 and can be installed via pip:
+Blue Canary supports Python 2 and 3 and can be installed via pip:

 ```
 pip install bluecanary